 Pass “version script” file to linker

-Widely used linkers (like GNU ld
+Widely used linkers (like GNU ld, gold and mold or LLVM lld) support

 version script files

-parameter.
+via --version-script parameter.
 Version script files can be used to define visibility of symbols.

-An example of such file to export symbols from libfoo::
+An example of such file to export symbols from libfoo:: namespace only can look like this:

 {